Summertime Ball: 2009

-The event was hosted by Capital London presenters Rich Clarke, Kat Shoob, Lisa Snowdon and Johnny Vaughan.
-The show was sponsored by Barclaycard.
+The event was hosted by Capital London presenters Rich Clarke, Kat Shoob, Lisa Snowdon and Johnny Vaughan, and was sponsored by Barclaycard.

 Lineup

 2010

-Summertime Ball this year took place on Sunday 6 June at Wembley Stadium.
-The backstage action ran from 10am to 4pm, while Summertime Ball 2010 itself started at 4pm and ended at 9:30pm.
-The concert was hosted by Capital Breakfast DJs Johnny Vaughan and Lisa Snowdon.
+Summertime Ball took place on Sunday 6 June at Wembley Stadium.
+The backstage action ran from 10am to 4pm, while the Ball itself started at 4pm and ended at 9:30pm.
+It was hosted by Capital Breakfast DJs Johnny Vaughan and Lisa Snowdon.

 2011

-The Summertime Ball 2011 was sponsored by Starbucks and took place on Sunday 12 June at Wembley in London.
+The Summertime Ball 2011 was sponsored by Starbucks and took place on Sunday 12 June at Wembley Stadium.
 Jennifer Lopez was the headline act for this year's ball.
 Tickets for the event sold out on 3 June 2011.
 However, in the weeks running up to the Summertime Ball, Capital held on-air competitions to allow listeners to win tickets to the event.

 Lineup

 The first Summertime Ball to be aired across the Capital network of radio stations was presented by James 'The Bassman' Bassam, Greg Burns and Rich Clarke.
 Roberto presented interactive content and Kat Shoob was a backstage reporter.